ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 For more details on filtering configurations see the section on [Column Filtering](/filtering/).

-## Full Store Filtering
+## Filtering Without Infinite Scroll

-When using the Full Store, filtering of rows is performed by the grid.
+When not using Infinite Scroll, filtering of rows is performed by the grid.
 There is nothing special to be done by the server.

-The example below demonstrates the Full Store filtering inside the grid.
+This is possible as the grid has all the rows needed to perform the sort.
+The example below demonstrates this.
 Note the following:

-- The grid is using the Full Store by setting the grid property `serverSideStoreType = full`.
+- The grid is not using Infinite Scrolling, the property `serverSideInfiniteScroll` is not set.
 - Columns are set up with the following filters:
     - Athlete column has Text Filter.
     - County column has Set Filter.
     - Year column has Number Filter.
 - Rows are loaded once.
 All filtering is then subsequently done by the grid.

-<grid-example title='Full Store Filtering' name='full' type='generated' options='{ "enterprise": true, "modules": ["serverside","setfilter", "menu"] }'></grid-example>
+<grid-example title='Filtering Without Infinite Scroll' name='full' type='generated' options='{ "enterprise": true, "modules": ["serverside","setfilter", "menu"] }'></grid-example>

 Note that the Set Filter is provided values to work.
 This is a requirement when using the Set Filter with the SSRM.